ljwsummer/matrix/README.md

 matrix
 ======

-a matrix computing library implemented by Python
+A matrix computing library implemented by Python